GradleGrads/Gradlegrads/Readme.md

 -
 - Priority To Know Less
 -
-- Priority To Dont Do Something For You
+- Priority To Dont Do Something For Somebody
+-
+- Priority To Absolute Silence